marshallmassengill/RFGArchimedes/index.md

 ## Project Archimedes
+Give me a place to stand and with a lever I will move the whole world.

 This website contains information and resources for the Project Archimedes Proposal, a _Business Transformation_ project for the Redwood Financial Bank.
 ![Image](RFG_Logo.png)